mrkraimer/PY_NTNDA_Viewer/README.md

 ### Second row of control window

 1) **nx,ny,nz**
-This is the size of the image provided by the server.
-Note that areaDetector and Python have a different convention for what is x and y.
-This viewer uses the Python convention: x is width, y is height, (x0,y0) is upper left corner.
+This is the size of the image provided by the server: x is width, y is height, (x0,y0) is upper left corner.
 2) **dtype**
 Data type for each pixel.